Dressing for All-Night Winter Stargazing

 Now that you are all dressed, you will notice that you really do not look bulky and are actually looking quite stylish, unless your parka is hot pink or safety orange.
 Lack of excessive bulkiness is a good marker of properly dressing for a winter night out.

 Some closing notes and tips.
 Even with good boots and good socks the soles of your feet eventually get cold after hours of standing on cold ground.
 There are a few tricks you can do to address this issue.
 The first solution is to use insole foot warmers.
 They are made by Hot Hands and sit in between the sole of your foot and the sole of your boot.
 The will offer about 6 hours of good warmth before giving up.
-If using this option, be sure that you are not making your boot fit too tight, otherwise the warmer will be useless.
+If using this option, be sure that you are not making your boot fit too tight, otherwise the insert will be useless.
 Another potential option is to integrate battery powered, heated socks.
 We have not used these and there are concerns about the battery pack creating a pressure point.
 Perhaps over the next year or so we will give these a try and update this section.

 When you are out and about in the cold, do not stand in a stiff manner.
 I see visitors doing this all the time, it will just make you colder.
 The best thing you can do to warm up is to remain relaxed and move around inside your clothes.
 By moving around inside your clothes, you will allow better movement of heat, as well as enable blood flow towards your extremities.